New & Used Ford Mustang: In Depth

 Shopping for a new Ford Mustang?
 MSRP: $22,200 - $59,200

 GET A FREE PRICE QUOTE

-By the time a new Mustang took shape in 1971, safety and emissions rules were eviscerating all the musclecars.
+As the Sixties turned into the Seventies, the Mustang began to lose traction.
+By the time a new took shape in 1971, safety and emissions rules were eviscerating all the musclecars.
 Power peaked with the 1971 Mustang Mach I, and fell each year until Ford took the drastic step of downsizing the car into the 1974 Mustang II.
-Lighter and much shorter, this Mustang also shared running gear with the Ford Pinto.
+Lighter and much shorter, this Mustang also shared some running gear with the Ford Pinto.
 A sales hit at first, the Mustang II dented the name and the reputation--and Ford quickly planned a new car, spun from the new Ford Fairmont's rear-drive platform.

 The "Fox" platform Mustang arrived in showrooms in 1979, and soldiered on in that basic form until 1993.
 Along the way, the four-cylinder brought back V-6 and a V-8 companion.
 The V-8 became the GT in 1983; convertibles returned to the lineup in 1983; and a turbocharged SVO began its short life in 1984.
 In the late 1980s Ford planned a front-drive Mustang replacement, but before it launched the vehicle it changed direction.
 The rear-drive Mustang got revised sheetmetal, while the front-drive coupe emerged as the 1989 Ford Probe.
 Performance models included the Cobra R and SVT editions, as Ford progressively rebuilt the Mustang's reputation for performance.